opendocsg/opendoc-supreme-court-judgements/2019_SGHC_99/report.md

 #### The incidents on 23 February 2018

 11     On 23 February 2018, at about 1.30am, at the victim’s residence, the appellant was upset after quarrelling with the victim.
 He therefore self-inflicted bruises on his face and showed them to the victim, blaming her for making him hit himself.
 She was appalled and tried to pacify him.
-She then let him stay over because she was afraid of further backlash if she tried to make him leave.[\[note: 5\]](#Ftn_5)
+She then let him stay over because she was afraid of further backlash if she tried to make him leave.[^5]

 12     Later the same day, the victim returned home from work early at the appellant’s insistence.
 At about 6.30pm, when the victim said that the appellant’s bruises looked better, the appellant threatened to hurt himself if she made him leave the house or if she left him.
 He then began hitting himself on the face and throwing around items in her house.
 He also spat the blood in his mouth onto her side table.
-She felt afraid and told her domestic helper to ask security to call the police.[\[note: 6\]](#Ftn_6)
+She felt afraid and told her domestic helper to ask security to call the police.[^6]

-13     On the same day, at about 7.45pm, at the victim’s residence, before the police arrived, the appellant shouted at the victim that he would rather kill himself than end their relationship.[\[note: 7\]](#Ftn_7)
+13     On the same day, at about 7.45pm, at the victim’s residence, before the police arrived, the appellant shouted at the victim that he would rather kill himself than end their relationship.[^7]

-14     Upon the arrival of the police, the appellant was arrested for an offence of attempted suicide under s 309 of the Penal Code;[\[note: 8\]](#Ftn_8) such a charge does not however appear to have been preferred against him in this case.
+14     Upon the arrival of the police, the appellant was arrested for an offence of attempted suicide under s 309 of the Penal Code;[^8] such a charge does not however appear to have been preferred against him in this case.

 #### Acts of stalking after 23 February 2018 to 13 March 2018

-15     After being released on bail, between 23 February 2018 and 6 March 2018, the appellant made and attempted to make communication through mobile messaging applications (iMessage and WhatsApp) to the victim, pleading with the victim to see him in person.[\[note: 9\]](#Ftn_9)
+15     After being released on bail, between 23 February 2018 and 6 March 2018, the appellant made and attempted to make communication through mobile messaging applications (iMessage and WhatsApp) to the victim, pleading with the victim to see him in person.[^9]

-16     Between 4 March 2018 to 13 March 2018, the appellant also loitered around the victim’s condominium and the vicinity, pleading for her to rekindle her relationship with him.[\[note: 10\]](#Ftn_10) For example, on 6 March 2018, the appellant was aware that the victim had a chiropractor’s appointment at Bukit Timah Shopping Centre (“the shopping centre”).
-Armed with such knowledge, he approached her at the carpark of the shopping centre, and attempted to initiate a conversation with her, despite her informing him that she wanted nothing to do with him.[\[note: 11\]](#Ftn_11)
+16     Between 4 March 2018 to 13 March 2018, the appellant also loitered around the victim’s condominium and the vicinity, pleading for her to rekindle her relationship with him.[^10] For example, on 6 March 2018, the appellant was aware that the victim had a chiropractor’s appointment at Bukit Timah Shopping Centre (“the shopping centre”).
+Armed with such knowledge, he approached her at the carpark of the shopping centre, and attempted to initiate a conversation with her, despite her informing him that she wanted nothing to do with him.[^11]

-17     On 15 March 2018, the victim obtained an Expedited Protection Order pursuant to s 13(1) of POHA against the appellant.[\[note: 12\]](#Ftn_12) Thereafter, the statement of facts do not disclose any further acts of harassment by the appellant.
+17     On 15 March 2018, the victim obtained an Expedited Protection Order pursuant to s 13(1) of POHA against the appellant.[^12] Thereafter, the statement of facts do not disclose any further acts of harassment by the appellant.

 18     This appeal relates to the three months’ imprisonment which he received for his unlawful stalking offence that flowed from the above facts.